Back to Blog

 Prompt template: compliance monitoring

 "Summarize only substantive changes: deadlines, thresholds, scope/definitions, reporting requirements, enforcement language, and new/removed documents or forms.
 Quote the exact changed sentences when possible.
+Flag any new effective dates explicitly.
 Ignore navigation, formatting, and footer updates."

 10-minute setup for compliance teams